tgvashworth/tgvashworth.github.io/_posts/2016-07-20-technical-lead.md

 This post is a sort of check-list: I return to it periodically to make sure that I have recently paid some attention to everything on the list.

-I'm now a Principal Software Engineer at [Bulb](bulb), working on our member-facing products and on security.
+I'm now a Principal Software Engineer at [Bulb][bulb], working on our member-facing products and on security.

 ### What do I want from a lead?